How to tell your clients about Making Tax Digital

-Making Tax Digital (MTD) rules will be compulsory for VAT periods beginning on and after 1 April 2019.
-So if you haven’t started to communicate with your clients about MTD, you need to start now.
+Making Tax Digital (MTD) rules are compulsory for VAT periods beginning on and after 1 April 2019.
+So if you haven’t already discussed these rules with your clients, you need to do so now.

 Who to tell?

 If you haven’t already done so, send a general message to all of your business clients about MTD.
 However, the ones you need to focus on are businesses who are already VAT registered and businesses who may have to register for VAT in 2019.

 Some VAT registered businesses will be exempt from MTD because of their turnover and others will need to claim an exemption from MTD.